2

 How to become a geophysicist with no experience?

-To become an entry-level geophysicist with no experience, pursue a bachelor's degree in geophysics, geology, physics, or a related field.
-Gaining skills in data analysis, using geophysical software, and understanding fieldwork techniques can improve job prospects; internships or research projects can also provide practical experience.
+To become an entry-level geophysicist with no experience, pursue a bachelor's degree in geophysics, geology, or a related field.
+Gaining skills in data analysis, programming, and using geophysical software, along with internships or research projects, can improve job prospects.
+Certifications or training in specific tools like seismic or magnetic data collection can also be beneficial.

 What is the difference between Entry Level Geophysics vs Entry Level Geology?